 Guidelines recommend that seated individuals are repositioned every 2 hours.
-This increased blood flow and the amount of oxygen reaching the skin.
+This can increase blood flow and the amount of oxygen reaching the skin.
 Research shows that 45° tilt can maximise the potential for significant blood flow increase and pressure reduction.
 Achieved using tilt in space in the Phoenix and Sorrento chairs and back angle recline in our full chair range.

 4. Use an Appropriate Surface

 Remember, that the surface or cushion is listed as principle number 4 because if principles 1, 2 and 3 are not adhered to then optimum levels of pressure management cannot be achieved.

 When carrying out a Seating Assessment, it is imperative to assess for a chair you chose provides all all four principles to be effective in managing pressure risk.
 We are here to answer any questions or support you with joint assessments.

 *Daly, O., Casey, J., Martin, S., Tierney, M. & McVey, O. (2013) The effectiveness of specialist seating provision for nursing home residents, Ulster University.

 ** Note - the purpose of this blog is to give an overview of the product with some tips to consider on its use.
 This is not intended to be a substitute for professional or medical advice, diagnosis, prescription or treatment and does not constitute medical or other professional advice.
 For advice with your personal health or that of someone in your care, consult your doctor or appropriate medical professional.